bredelings/BAli-Phy/doc/man/character-properties.md

 The **positive-selection** command selects letters using their posterior mean `posSelection` probability, groups them by column, and reports the highest-probability letter in each resulting column.
-The matching dN/dS statistics come from that same representative letter.
+The matching dN/dS statistics describe that representative but do not help choose it.
 The default property is `posSelection`; names ending in `-posSelection` use the corresponding `-dNdS` companion when it exists.

 # SUMMARIZE OPTIONS